maxeema/gallery/README.md

-# Unsplash Preview Gallery app
+# Maxeem gallery app

-Preview gallery app for the Unsplash web-site.
+Maxeem gallery app shows beautiful, quality photos from the Unsplash website

-Created on Dart/Flutter for educational/portfolio purposes.
+Created with <3 on Flutter/Dart

 ## Screenshots